olebole/irafdoc/doc/apextract.apvariance.rst

   There are two types of aperture extraction (estimating the background subtracted flux across a fixed width aperture at each image line or column) in the APEXTRACT package.
 One is a simple sum of pixel values across an aperture.
-It is selected by specifying <tt>"none"</tt> for the
+It is selected by specifying <span style="font-family: monospace;">"none"</span> for the
   <i>weights</i> parameter.
 The second type weights each pixel in the sum
   by it's estimated variance based on a spectrum model and detector noise parameters.
 This type of extraction is selected by specifying
-  <tt>"variance"</tt> for the weighting parameter.
+  <span style="font-family: monospace;">"variance"</span> for the weighting parameter.
 These two extractions are
   defined by the following equations.
   </p>
   <pre>